coders-school/stl/module1/07_homework.en.md

 ## What do you remember from today?

-### Write as many passwords as possible in the chat
+### Write as many keywords as possible in the chat
 <!-- .element: class="fragment fade-in" -->

 1. <!-- .element: class="fragment fade-in" --> STL reminder